cairo-book/cairo-book/src/ch14-02-contract-dispatchers-library-dispatchers-and-system-calls.md

 ### Entry Point Selector

-In Starknet contract context, a **selector** is an identifier through which a function is callable in transactions or in other classes.
+In Starknet contract context, a **selector** is an identifier through which a function is callable.

 Note that in `starknet::call_contract_syscall`, we didn't specify the function name as a string, but rather used the `selector!` macro, which computes the `sn_keccak` hash of the provided function signature.